kristiyanivanovx/portfolio-tracker/README.md

 While in the projects root folder, in a terminal:

-- [Needed] To apply the migrations run: `dotnet ef database update --verbose --project PT.Data`
+- To apply the migrations run: `dotnet ef database update --verbose --project PT.Data`

 # Setup / Build